steilerDev/icloud-photos-sync/README.md

 My personal use case / workflow is [documented on GH Pages](https://steilerdev.github.io/icloud-photos-sync/dev/motivation/), alongside some other potential interessting pieces of documentation.

 ## Guides
 This application is written in Typescript/NodeJS and can therefore be executed directly on various platforms through npm.
-Please check this application's [OS support matrix](#os-support).
+Please check this application's [OS support matrix](#os-support) for compatibility.
 Alternatively a Docker Image is provided (and preferred).

   - [NPM User Guide](https://steilerdev.github.io/icloud-photos-sync/user-guides/npm/)
   - [Docker User Guide](https://steilerdev.github.io/icloud-photos-sync/user-guides/docker/)